ssichynskyi/ui_plus_api_web_testing/README.md

 ## Content
 - UI tests
 - API tests
-- Page Objects and helpers
+- Page Objects / DAO / Data Models / helpers
+- Test Cases

 By any means the available test coverage cannot pretend to be complete or even sufficient.
-It's just an example of what could be done
+It's just an example of what could be done.
+The focus was on the framework and the eco-system rather than on a test coverage.

 ## Prerequisites
 - python 3.9+ is installed